 If you wish to organise for your employees to take Covid-19 tests then you should ensure that they are provided with clear and transparent information up front about how you will use that information and who you will share it with.

 Transparency is key.
 You should therefore issue your staff with a privacy notice which clearly explains what decisions will be made using that information, who will have access to the data and how long it will be stored.
 Make sure you inform your employees of the change before you begin any testing.
+We know some of the legalese can bedaunting, but it doesn’t have to be, you should aim to write your privacy notices in as clear and concise way as possible.
+We have a list of key terms when it comes to data protection that will keep you right, and help when it comes to writing data policies.

 You should only make testing compulsory if you are satisfied that this is the only viable means to achieve your aims.
 If the same goal could be achieved by voluntary testing, then you should follow that route instead.
 You should also keep in mind that factors outside data protection legislation may also come into play, such as industry regulations, employment contracts and equality laws.